Why Financial Inclusion Matters

-The lack of these essential financial services especially threatens the livelihoods of people living in poverty, and limits the growth potential of small and medium businesses.
-Advancing inclusive growth requires an improved policy and regulatory environment with better financial solutions, more responsive financial service providers, and more informed Ethiopians participating in the financial system, especially women, youth and entrepreneurs.
+The lack of these critical financial services poses a serious threat to the livelihoods of people living in poverty and severely limits the growth potential of micro, small and medium businesses.
+Advancing inclusive growth requires an improved policy and regulatory environment with better financial solutions, more responsive financial service providers, and more informed individuals participating in the financial system, especially women, youth and entrepreneurs.

 Although a lot remains to be done to expand financial services in Ethiopia, FSD Ethiopia’s three-year strategy, among other things will focus on the following programmatic areas: